• Skip to primary navigation

 Enjoy Outdoor Adventures Around Auckland

-Auckland and its surroundings are rich with unbelievable nature spots.
+Auckland, New Zealand and its surroundings are rich with unbelievable nature spots.
 You don’t have to go far out of the city to enjoy epic scenery.
 In just under an hour, you can be at the head of hiking trails with breathtaking beaches and waterfalls connected by jungles.

 sandy shoreline trail with large rock formations